Keep your texts visible

 Start a conversation

 Now more than ever, customers expect a more personalized, seamless experience from the brands they’re subscribed to.
-Our recent report on The State of Conversational Commerce found that 90.1% of customers expect a response within a day when they reach out to brands.
 That’s hard to achieve with email alone, but SMS marketing enables the instant, direct, two-way communication that customers crave.

 Innovations in SMS have made this channel truly conversational.
 Today, brands can use Attentive Concierge to reach out to subscribers browsing their website, and offer real-time support or answer questions that might be preventing them from purchasing.
 They can also use the two-way nature of text messaging to collect a number of zero-party data points in one quick conversation.